This article will explain everything Australian fisherman need to know about weather including how

 before being released.
 As computing power has increased, upgrades have enabled NOAA to increase

 resolution of the GFS model.
-There are currently two versions in operation with resolutions of 27km and
+There are currently three versions in operation with resolutions of 27km, 13km and 9km.

-The 13km version is better than the 27km version but many weather
+The 9km version is better than the others but many weather

-sites still use the 27km version simply because they have not upgraded their systems yet.
+sites still use the 27km or 13km version simply because they have not upgraded their systems yet.

 The Integrated Forecast System (IFS) is a global model produced by the European Center for